 A single startup company unit may not have a large number of tasks to run.
 But it doesn’t really mean that a single person can actually handle all of that.
 Just imagine that you have to properly structure down a marketing plan, find the right investment partners, nail down your project plan, and lots of other important details that one person cannot physically take all on by himself.
 Otherwise, you’ll make tons of different startup mistakes with no clear solution for even one of them.

 Yes, there are examples where a startup began from a single person, like the owner of Oracle, Larry Ellison.
-However, once he opened up his company and started putting his focus more on his product, he delegated his work among his other 2 tech-savvy partners, which resulted in the very first and most successful customer ever – CIA.
+However, once he opened up his company and started putting his focus more on his product, he delegated his work among his other 2 tech-savvy partners, which resulted in the very first and most successful customer ever – the CIA.
 So don’t try to push every single task on your shoulders.
 A little help from here and there didn’t hurt anybody.

 Incorrect budget management